mgarcia01752/BareMetalRouterOS/doc/build-bmros.md

 ### Vanilla

-After the initial login, the `root` user has unrestricted access to the Linux OS.
+In the vanilla build, after the initial login, the `root` user has unrestricted access to the Linux OS.
 ***WARNING:*** The `root` account has no password.

 ```bash